 Question 8b: Which option do you prefer with regard to the support on-demand SI delivery for Remote UE?
 Please give the reason for your choice.

-Option1: Support on-demand SI delivery for Remote Ues in RRC Idle
+Option1: Support on-demand SI delivery for Remote Ues in RRC Idle/Inactive

 Option2: Support on-demand SI delivery for Remote Ues in RRC Connected

-Option3: Support on-demand SI delivery for Remote Ues in RRC Idle and RRC Connected
+Option3: Support on-demand SI delivery for Remote Ues in RRC Idle/Inactive and RRC Connected

 Option4: Do not support on-demand SI delivery for Remote UE

+Option5: Re-use legacy on-demand SI delivery for the Relay UE (in IDLE/INACTIVE/CONNECTED)